Relintai/pandemonium_engine_docs/03_usage/03_3d/09_environment_and_post_processing.md

 A default environment can be set, which acts as a fallback when no Environment was set to a Camera or WorldEnvironment.
-Just head to Project Settings -> Rendering -> Environment:
+Just head to Project Settings -&gt; Rendering -&gt; Environment:

 ![](img/environment_default.png)